theonize/Currier/Gloss/Jonah/Jonah 3.md

 They were likely impressed by the circumstances of Jonah.
 Yahweh proved His superiority.

+5-6) The people repented first, then the king followed suit.

 6) The king, through the Spirit's work, connects the dots based on Jonah's message.
 - he descends from pride to humility